MichiganCliffy/generator-sequence-wordpress/README.md

 1. Set up the files for provisioning a Vagrant virtual environment to host the WordPress site.
 2. Set up a bare bones theme that can be used to start development.

-The Vagrant provisioning scripts will set up NGINX.
-PHP, MySQL, and the WP-CLI command line tool.
+The Vagrant provisioning scripts will set up [NGINX](https://www.nginx.com/), [PHP 5](http://www.php.net/), [MySQL](https://www.mysql.com/), and the [WP-CLI](http://wp-cli.org/) command line tool.
 The script also downloads and installs the latest version of WordPress.

-A '.gitignore' file is created that will exclude the core WordPress files and the default themes.
+A `.gitignore` file is created that will exclude the core WordPress files and the default themes.
 This setup allows for git based deployment support.

 ## Dependencies